 It’s also worth pointing out that Screenly Pro automatically applies security updates to your digital signage players so that you can focus on more important things.

 How remote teams can use Grafana and Screenly

 As you may know, Screenly is a 100% remote company.
 We don’t have offices, and our team is literally spread across continents.
 We use tools like Trello, Phabricator, and Appear.in to keep everyone on the same page and working in tandem.
 Accordingly, we don’t have a centralized location for a digital display dashboard.
-Instead, everyone has a 7” screen on their desk (which is actually the 7” official Raspberry Pi touch screen in our case).
-On this display, everyone can see their relevant metrics in real time.
+Instead, everyone has a 7” screen on their desk (we use the 7” official Raspberry Pi touchscreen in our case).
+On this display, everyone can see his or her relevant metrics in real time.
 We have some shared graphs that span across the entire company, and we also have specific dashboards for different teams, such as the development and sales teams.

 For more information, see our article How to use Screenly with Grafana.